YgRajput/IBM-Intern-Secure-Data-Hiding-in-Image/README.md

 - Simple & Fast – Uses OpenCV and standard Python libraries.
 - No External Dependencies – Works without NumPy.
 # About Encrypted Image
--Encrypted Image Password:-1234
+- Encrypted Image Password:–1234.
--Encrypted Secret Data:- "Yogesh Uddalsing Rajput is Studant"
+- Encrypted Secret Data: – "Yogesh Uddalsing Rajput is Studant".

 # 📦 Installation

 Ensure you have Python 3 and git installed, then install OpenCV: